|Section:||Student Affairs Policies|

 As citizens, students have the responsibility for knowing and complying with the provisions of state and federal law related to drugs.
 A student who violates any of these laws is subject to prosecution and punishment through the legal system.
 Information on federal and state drug laws and penalties is provided in the USC Aiken Student Handbook.

-(Students who are apprehended and charged by law enforcement agencies with drug-related criminal conduct off campus are required to inform the Director of Residence Life and Judicial Affairs).
+(Students who are apprehended and charged by law enforcement agencies with drug-related criminal conduct off campus are required to inform the Non Academic Code of Conduct Chief Judicial Officer).

 In addition to any federal and state charges, a student is subject to disciplinary action through the university judicial process.
 This process may precede criminal or civil proceedings.
 It is not "double jeopardy" for both the civil authorities and the university to proceed against and sanction a person for the same specified conduct.